Growth of k-dimensional systoles in congruence coverings: Preliminaries

 Let $M$ be a closed $n$-dimensional Riemannian manifold of non-positive sectional curvature.
 In this paper we will consider only locally symmetric manifolds $M$ endowed with the Riemannian metric described above but the following definitions are more general.

-We define the \emph{absolute $k$-dimensional systole} $\absys_k(M)$ as the infimum of $k$-dimensional volumes of the subsets $C$ of $M$ which cannot be homotoped to $(k-1)$-dimensional subsets in $M$.
+Following Gromov \cite{Gromov_Luminy92}, we define the \emph{absolute $k$-dimensional systole} $\absys_k(M)$ as the infimum of $k$-dimensional volumes of the subsets $C$ of $M$ which cannot be homotoped to $(k-1)$-dimensional subsets in $M$.
 Here a ``subset'' means a piecewise smooth subpolyhedron in $M$.
-The cellular approximation theorem implies that this quantity is independent of a CW structure on $M$.
-By the Whitney Approximation Theorem we can approximate $C$ by a smooth immersion of a closed Riemannian manifold homotopic to $C$.
-By the Eells--Sampson Theorem this immersion can be homotoped to a harmonic map and thus the systole will be attained on a harmonic branched immersion.

 Notice that the absolute systole can be infinite.
 For instance, for the sphere $\mathcal{S}^n$ we have $\absys_k(\mathcal{S}^n) = \infty$ for all $0 < k < n$.
 Elementary homological algebra implies that for the locally symmetric spaces the situation is different: